jawerty/myAlgorithm/README.md

 # How it works
 The recommendation algorithm collects keywords from your browsing habits and runs an LDA topic model to gather the prioritized terms to use to web scrape for content.
 The web scraping uses search queries from these topics to parse from major search engines (Google, Yandex, DuckDuckGo) to get content related to your habits.

-If you like using this project please consider buying me a coffee! https://www.buymeacoffee.com/bjGHFVW355